 Paris Charles de Gaulle Airport (CDG): The Gateway to France

 If you’re flying into France from outside Europe, there’s a high chance you’ll land at Paris Charles de Gaulle.
-Known locally as Roissy Airport, CDG is the largest and busiest airport in France, and one of the top airports in all of Europe.
+Known locally as Roissy Airport, CDG is the largest and busiest airport in France, and one of the top airports in Europe.
 It’s the central hub for Air France and serves over 70 million passengers a year.

 This airport is conducive if you’re flying long-haul.
 Major carriers from Asia, North America, and the Middle East all have regular flights here.
 If you’re booking a flight ticket online and see CDG in the results, you can usually expect a wide range of schedules and airlines.